Douglas is one of the world’s leading economists and was chosen in 2012 from over 300 applicants to become the Gresham

 Ianthe joined Cebr after a career as a civil servant specialising in policy development and some project management.

-She applied her skills first in the Employment Department, on policies to help unemployed people, including a spell overseeing the UK’s receipts from the European Social Fund.
+She developed her skills first in the Employment Department, on policies to help unemployed people, including a spell overseeing the UK’s receipts from the European Social Fund.

 After that, in the Department for Education, she was closely involved in policies to train and develop teachers and support staff.

 Oliver leads Cebr’s microeconomics team for a number of years, Oliver recently moved to the position of Chief Economist.
 Since joining the company in 2009, has worked to enhance the modelling and analytical frameworks underlying Cebr’s economic impact assessments.
 In his new role, Oliver continues to develop Cebr’s capabilities and works to uphold the overall quality and robustness of Cebr’s work.